 Thread Local is an interesting and useful concept, yet most of the Java developers are not aware of how to use that.
 In this post, I’ll explain what is Thread Local and when to use it, with an example code.

-Since it’ll be little tough to understand this concept at first, I’ll keep the explanation as simple as possible (corollary: you shouldn’t use this code as it is in a production environment.
-Grasp the concept and improve upon it!)
+Since it'll be little tough to understand this concept at first, I'll keep the explanation as simple as possible (corollary: you shouldn't use this code as it is in a production environment.
+Grasp the concept and modify upon it!)

 Let’s begin.